kylelee4c6/pcaga-explorer/pages/advanced_faq.md

 #### **What models are used for embedding and generation?**

 * **Embedding**: Document chunks are embedded using OpenAI’s `text-embedding-3-large` model.
-* **Generation**: The application uses **OpenAI’s GPT-4o Mini** model for generating responses based on retrieved context.
+* **Generation**: The application uses **OpenAI’s gpt-4.1-mini** model for generating responses based on retrieved context.
 Model selection can be swapped via environment configuration if needed.

 #### **Where are the documents stored?**